porter-dev/craftcms/README.md

 3. Fork this repository.
 4. We will launch two separate services: `web` and `console`.
 From the [Launch tab](https://dashboard.getporter.dev/launch), navigate to **Web Service > Deploy from Git Repository**.
 Select the forked repository and `web.Dockerfile` from the root directory.
 Click **Continue**.
 5. Configure the port to `8080`, load in the environment variables from the Environment Group you created in the previous section, then hit deploy.
 6. Next we will deploy a `console` service.
 Navigate to **Worker > Deploy from Git Repository** from the [launch tab](https://dashboard.getporter.dev/launch).
-Load in the same set of environment variables, then hit deploy.
+Select the forked repository and `console.Dockerfile` from the root directory.
+Load in the same set of environment variables as those used for `web` service, then hit deploy.
 7. Porter will now automatically handle CI/CD for your Craft CMS deployments whenever you push to the forked repository.

 # Development & Propagating Changes